codecrafters-io/build-your-own-kafka/stage_descriptions/produce-03_ho8.md

 - The first 4 bytes of your response (the "message length") are valid.
 - The correlation ID in the response header matches the correlation ID in the request header.
-- The error code in the response body is `3` (UNKNOWN_TOPIC_OR_PARTITION).
+- The `error_code` in the response body is `3` (UNKNOWN_TOPIC_OR_PARTITION).
 - The `throttle_time_ms` field in the response is `0`.
-- The `name` field in the topic response inside response should correspond to the topic name in the request.
+- The `name` field in the nested `topic` response inside the top level response body should correspond to the topic name in the request.
-- The `partition` field in the partition response inside topic response should correspond to the partition in the request.
+- The `index` field in the nested `partition` response inside the nested `topic` response should correspond to the partition in the request.
-- The `offset` field in the partition response inside topic response should be `-1`.
+- The `base_offset` field in the partition response inside topic response should be `-1`.
-- The `timestamp` field in the partition response inside topic response should be `-1`.
+- The `log_append_time_ms` field in the partition response inside topic response should be `-1`.
-- The `log start offset` field in the partition response inside topic response should be `-1`.
+- The `log_start_offset` field in the partition response inside topic response should be `-1`.

 ## Notes